typed-macro/typed-macro/README.md

 _The above example is **JUST** to show how to define multiple signatures.
-The above scenario is more suitable for using optional parameters rather than overloading. see [Do's and Don'ts](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html#use-optional-parameters)._
+The above scenario is more suitable for using optional parameters rather than overloading.
+See [Do's and Don'ts](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html#use-optional-parameters)._

 As the above example shows, you should give a name, at least one signature, maybe with a comment, and a handler function to a macro.